We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Picking baby toothpaste doesn’t have to tax your brain too much, but it may require a bit of trial and error depending on the flavor and whether your baby likes it or not.

 To create our short list, we focused on whether a brand contained fluoride, flavor, if they were ADA approved, and of course reviews from real parents.
+The ADA acceptance program makes fluoride toothpastes easier to find.
+While most of the brands on our list carry fluoride toothpastes for tooth health, for those concerned about fluoride, we focused on their fluoride-free products.

 The Orajel toothpaste is designed with tiny tots in mind.
-It’s intended for children as young as 4 months up through 24 months or 2 years old.
+It’s intended for children as young as 4 months up through 24 months, or 2 years old.
 It’s free from alcohol, SLS, parabens, aspartame, dyes, and sugar.
-Parents say their little ones like the berry flavor and it’s also safe to swallow.
+Parents say their little ones like the berry flavor, and it’s also safe to swallow.

 Dr. Brown’s toothpaste is also safe to swallow and is made with a strawberry flavor that’s free from artificial flavors, colors, and preservatives.

 Babies prefer sweet flavors, so this watermelon toothpaste may be quite the crowd-pleaser.
 This is another safe-to-swallow solution that’s free from harsh ingredients like SLS, parabens, gluten, dyes, and even artificial sweeteners.
+This fluoride-free toothpaste is not ADA accepted, although Hello has other kids toothpastes containing fluoride that are.

 If you’re concerned about ethical production, you’ll appreciate that Hello is a Leaping Bunny certified brand.
 Also, note that this toothpaste is vegan-friendly and the packaging is BPA-free.